karpanai/karpanai-web/data/blog/2005/06/18/bull.md

 ---
 Flashback to a few weeks.
 We check into a hotel on our arrival in Malaysia, and collect our keys.
 We turn the key cards around, and it says in block letters, NO DURIAN.
 A red circle with a line drawn across it to emphasise the point.
 The genius in me assumes that Durian probably meant smoking.
 Then, we rent a car, turn the rental agreement around, and … yeah, same thing.

-A few days later (we are still in flashback mode, remember?) a friend at work tells us, “Let’s go try some Durian today.”
+A few days later (we are still in flashback mode, remember?) a friend at work tells us, “Let's go try some Durian today.”
 And around him, quite a few people snicker.

 “Durian?”